digitc1/AZURE-HSM-POC/README.md

 In this document, we will only discuss the case of encryption at rest.

 User data that's stored in Cosmos DB in non-volatile storage (solid-state drives) is encrypted by default.
 There are no controls to turn it on or off.
 Encryption at rest is implemented by using a number of security technologies, including secure key storage systems, encrypted networks, and cryptographic APIs.
 Encryption keys are managed by Microsoft and are rotated per Microsoft internal guidelines.

 In addition to Microsoft's default encryption at rest, Azure users can add an additional level of security by encrypting the Microsoft key with a custom key.

-This feature adds very little complexity as only the Microsoft service key is encrypted by the key provided by the user.
+This feature adds very little complexity as only the Microsoft service key is encrypted by the key provided by the user and data remains encrypted with Microsoft service keys.

 When you access your data, CosmosDB decrypts the data transparently.
 You do not need to change your applications to use or manage encrypted data.